ionic-enterprise/tutorials/docs/native-solutions/identity-vault/angular/device-api.md

 - `setHideScreenOnBackground`: Set whether or not the interface is obscured when the application is placed in the background.
 - `showBiometricPrompt`: Show a biometric prompt to the user.
-This method will resolve when the user dismisses the prompt, and will reject if they cancel.
+This method will resolve when the user dismisses the prompt by successfully providing biometrics, and will reject if they cancel.
 On iOS devices with Face ID, this method will also ask for permission as needed.

 Add a couple of buttons to the `Tab2Page` to call these methods.